Bill Leithhead's

 Brief Autobiography Here's my description of the significant stages in my life's journey so far.
 [1500 words]

-Born in Perth, Western Australia, in 1938, I spent my first year in the small rural town of Carnamah before my parents moved to the WA mining town of Kalgoorlie, where I did my primary schooling.
-My father was the superintendent of the Vacuum Oil Company railway terminal which supplied fuel and oil to the Goldfields during and after the WW2 years.
-My mother played the piano for dances; she also played the piano accordion, and created advertising show-cards.
-As an only child, I benefited from parental influences in three main ways. more...
+Born in Perth, Western Australia, in 1938, as William Goyne Leithhead, I spent my first year in the small rural town of Carnamah before my parents moved to the WA mining town of Kalgoorlie, where I did my primary schooling.
+My father, Darcy William Leithhead, was the superintendent of the Vacuum Oil Company railway and fuel storage depot & terminal which supplied fuel and oil to the Goldfields.
+My mother played the piano for dances; she also played the piano accordion, and created advertising show-cards. more...

 Impressions My first 'New-Age' style meditation and discussion group made quite an impression on me in 1990, as I commenced some of my more 'spiritual' explorations.
 This is something I wrote for them.
 [700 words]